Zeyad-Azima/Zeyad-Azima.github.io/_posts/Notes/2024-07-06-oswplaybook.md

 # Summary

 Kudos to my friend [@Abdulrahman](https://www.linkedin.com/in/abdulrahman-i-mahmoud) for starting the first version of the playbook and after contributing together we update it with organized structure, More steps and practicality.
+You can download the `PDF` version of the book fro [here](https://github.com/abdoibrahim1337/OSWP-PlayBook).

 # Contact & Follow Us